vives-projectwerk-2-2020/LoRaWAN-antenna/testing/README.md

 ## test the range with a better antenna on the gateway

 The antenna is now 10m high.
 The test setup can be found in the following 2 images.
 In the box is the gateway (LG02 from dragino).
 1 of the original antennas is disconnected and connected to the large antenna.
-This is an antenna with 3dB gain.
+This is an omnidirectional antenna with 3dB gain.
 The antenna is mounted via a bracket on the pole.
 The bracket is self-made.

 ![test](./img/test_opstelling.jpg)